krithikasree11/ECG-Image-analysis-for-Arrhythmia-classification/README.md

 # ECG-Image-analysis-for-Arrhythmia-classification
-By using Convolutional Neural Network to classify the images from the dataset and built the model to predict the type using image processing.
+By using Convolutional Neural Network the images is classified from the dataset and the model is built to predict the type using image processing.